rwema3/Container-interop/docs/ContainerInterface.md

 - `get` takes one mandatory parameter: an entry identifier.
 It MUST be a string.
-  A call to `get` can return anything (a *mixed* value), or throws an exception if the identifier is not known to the container.
-Two successive calls to `get` with the same
+  A call to `get` can return anything (a *mixed* value), or throws an exception if the identifier